sustainability

 EcoVadis, the world’s largest recognised issuer of sustainability ratings, has acknowledged our efforts.
 With our voluntary certification by EcoVadis, we disclose how well our corporate group has integrated the principles of sustainability and CSR (Corporate Social Responsibility) into our business and management system.
 The EcoVadis rating is based on a comprehensive assessment of 21 sustainability criteria in the four areas of environment, labour and human rights, ethics and sustainable procurement.
 The result is a scorecard that allows us to document our sustainability performance and share it with our business partners.
 The EcoVadis methodology is based on international sustainability standards – such as the Global Reporting Initiative, the United Nations Global Compact and ISO 26000 – and is monitored by a scientific panel of CSR and supply chain experts to produce reliable CSR ratings.

-As another building block of our approach to sustainability, we are working with AfB social & green IT to recycle used IT equipment.
-In 2023, this partnership made it possible for 294 decommissioned IT devices from Wanzl to be remanufactured and largely resold, extending the service life of the devices and conserving resources.
+As a further component of our sustainability, we are working with AfB social & green IT to recycle used IT equipment.
+In 2023, this partnership enabled 294 end-of-life IT devices from Wanzl to be reconditioned and largely resold, extending the service life of the devices and conserving resources.
 The cooperation with AfB, an inclusive company that employs people with disabilities, contributes to achieving the UN’s Sustainable Development Goals.
-By refurbishing and recycling IT equipment, considerable amounts of energy, water and CO2 have been saved, with defective hardware being used for spare parts or raw material recovery.
+Refurbishing and recycling the IT equipment saved significant amounts of energy, water, and CO2, using defective hardware for replacement parts or raw material recycling.
 The collaboration with AfB shows how the circular economy can be successfully implemented in the IT industry and at the same time supports the inclusion of people with disabilities in the labour market.